onikupuni/onikupuni/.vuepress/.github/README.md

-# Osaka Blockchain  week - Live Website
+# Osaka Blockchain Week - Live Website

-This branch is the live website of the Osaka Blockchain  week, which is reachable at [EVENT_URL](https://EVENT_URL). *Do not* try to edit the content on this branch, or you're going to have a bad time.
+This branch is the live website of the Osaka Blockchain Week, which is reachable at [EVENT_URL](https://EVENT_URL). *Do not* try to edit the content on this branch, or you're going to have a bad time.